SwapnilSoni1999/parking-lot/README.md

     - **Validators.js** - Validation lib to use across the project = **error.js** - API specific error classes and definitions

+- **middlewares**
+    - **rateLimiter.js** - RateLimit Implementation to block requests after specific time on a defined number of requests

 - **routes**
     - **v1/car** - route definitions to access api and connects them to controllers